ramp-eu/Central_Sensing_and_Perception/doc/docs/start.md

 ```
 roslaunch sensing_and_perception local_robot.launch
 ```
 This launch file starts the localization, local map updates and module for publishing Pose with Covariance.
+It does not start the simulator Stage because it will be started at RAN.

 * To merge the local map updates into a global gridmap and topology, launch the maptogridmap:
 ```